innovateAFRICA uses an independent jury of media experts.

 Azubuike Ishiekwene, is editor-in-chief of The Interview magazine in Nigeria.
 He was previously an executive director of the Punch group of newspapers in Nigeria, and is currently an editorial board member of the World Policy Journal in Washington DC, as well as a board member at the Global Editors Network (GEN) in Paris.
 Ishiekwene has won a range of Nigerian journalism awards, over the years, including being named a fellow of the Nigerian Guild of Editors.

 Toby Shapshak – Stuff magazine

 Toby Shapshak is editor-in-chief and publisher of South Africa’s leading technology magazine: Stuff.
 He is a pundit on mobile-driven innovation in Africa, contributing regularly for CNN, Forbes and The Guardian in London, and writes a weekly column for the Financial Mail.
 He also co-hosts a weekly technology-focused TV show on CNBC Africa.
 His TED talk on how Africa is solving real problems has had over 1,4-million views, and he has been featured in the New York Times.
-A popular public speaker, Shapshack has presented keynotes at major conferences on four continents, includinging at the South by South West (SxSW) conference in Austin, at Intel’s IDF conference in San Francisco, Germany’s Zukunftskongress (Future Congress), and at Pivot East in Nairobi.
-Toby was named in GQ’s top 30 men in media and has won the ICT Journalist of the Year.
-As a news and political journalist, he ran Mail & Guardian newspaper’s website when it was the first news site in Africa, shadowed Nelson Mandela when he was president, and covered the Truth and Reconciliation Commission.
+A popular public speaker, Shapshack has presented keynotes at major conferences on four continents, including at the South by South West (SxSW) conference in Austin, at Intel IDF conference in San Francisco, Germany’s Zukunftskongress (Future Congress), and at Pivot East in Nairobi.
+Toby was named in top 30 men in media and has won the ICT Journalist of the Year.

 Antoine Laurent – Fonds Pour l’innovation Numérique de la Presse (FINP)